feathersui/feathersui-starling/documentation/help/markdown/features.md

 ## Skinning

--   All components may be skinned using any Starling display object.
+-   All components may be skinned using regular Starling display objects.

+-   Resizable skins using `scale9Grid` and `tileGrid`.

 -   Strictly-typed properties for all skins and properties that affect visual styling.
 No vague `getStyle()` or `setStyle()` look-ups with string keys.

--   Scale 9, scale 3, and tiled image types provide fluid resizing for skins.
+-   [`ImageSkin`](../api-reference/feathers/skins/ImageSkin.html) can change color and texture when a component's state changes.

 -   Supports [themes](themes.html) that separate all skinning code from the application logic.